kreier/study/docs/bible/2_chronicles/README.md

 A person shows true repentance by abandoning a wrong course and putting forth a determined effort to do what is right.
 On the basis of genuine repentance, even a person who has acted as wickedly as King Manasseh can receive Jehovah’s mercy.

+#### 2Ch 33:15, 16​—What can we learn from Manasseh’s example? (w21.10 4-5 ¶11-12)

+In time, Jehovah answered Manasseh’s prayers.
+He saw the changes in that man’s heart, as reflected in his prayers.
+Jehovah was moved by Manasseh’s entreaty and restored him to the throne.
+Manasseh took full advantage of the opportunity to demonstrate the depth of his repentance.
+He did what Ahab had never done.
+He changed his conduct.
+He actively fought against false worship and promoted true worship.
+(Read 2 Chronicles 33:15, 16.)
+That surely required courage and faith, for Manasseh had been a bad influence on his family, his nobles, and his people for decades.
+But now, in his final years, Manasseh tried to undo some of the bad that he had done.
+Likely, he was a good influence on his young grandson Josiah, who later became a very good king.​—2 Ki.
+22:1, 2.

+What can we learn from Manasseh’s example?
+He humbled himself, and he did more.
+He prayed, begging for mercy.
+And he changed his course.
+He worked hard to undo the harm that he had caused, and he sought to worship Jehovah and to help others to do the same.
+Manasseh’s example gives hope to even the worst of sinners.
+We see powerful proof that Jehovah God is “good and ready to forgive.”
+(Ps.
+86:5) Forgiveness is possible​—for those who are truly repentant.

 ## 2 Chronicles 34

 ```